bolderflight/ams5915/README.md

 The silver dot on the AMS 5915 marks the location of Pin 1.
 The AMS 5915 pinout is:

    * Pin 1: Ground
    * Pin 2: VCC, this should be a 3.0V to 3.6V power source.
-This can be supplied by the Teensy 3.3V output.
    * Pin 3: SDA
    * Pin 4: SCL